 Duration | 45 minutes

-To create a safe workplace you must regularly assess risks and minimise them by improving methods of work.
-This way you can ensure that the chance of an employee, contractor or member of the public being harmed is as low as reasonably practicable.
+In safe workplaces risks are regularly assessed and minimised by improving methods of work.
+This way the chance of an employee, contractor or member of the public being harmed is as lowered.

-To provide a clear understanding of the risk assessment process so risks can be accurately evaluated and managed and the workplace can become safer.
+Providing a clear understanding of the risk assessment process and its purpose.

 | Understand the 5 causes of accidents